psu-oit/django-downtime/docs/source/usage.rst

 Using the management command
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To set the site back up run `python manage.py downtime_end`.

 This sets a end date time to all records that has a start date time and no end date time set and are
 marked as enabled.
-We call this "closing deployment mode", ususally called after running a deployment script.
+We call this "closing deployment mode", usually called after running a deployment script.